MikheyevLab/B02-Fall-2014/_posts/2015-11-20-analyzing-t5induced-mutations.markdown

 	- Hint: there are three different types of mutations.
 	- Hint: You may wish to search the reference genome for motifs.
 You can do it at the UCSC genome browser using a search tool called [BLAT](http://microbes.ucsc.edu/cgi-bin/hgBlat?hgsid=411911&command=start)
 - Why are there no mutations registered in the VCF file for mutants #2 and #4?
+- What's wrong with your specific mutant?

 #### Programming exercises for next week

 1. In this case, the biology of the T5 phage tells us that mutations are most likely in *fhuA*.
 What if we didn't know that?
 Say if we wanted to characterize a novel phage resistance mechanism, we would have to look genome-wide.
 This would be made more difficult by the possible presence of false positives -- spurious mutations that occur in just one isolate, but are not related to resistance.
 Parse the VCF to find out how many other mutations, not associated with *fhuA* are specific to just one isolate (these are false positives you would have to deal with without a candidate gene to look at).
 - The transposes can show some sequence specificity.
 Are there systematic coverage biases?
 To check this, you can see if there the reads start coordinates on average the same across different samples.
 Use the output of ```samtools view``` on the bam files to see if the start positions are correlated across samples.
 Check [SAM format specifications](https://samtools.github.io/hts-specs/SAMv1.pdf) for more details on the output.
 You will be looking at column 4, the start position.
 	- Make sure you pipe the output of ```samtools view [filename]``` somewhere, or terminate it in some way.
 Otherwise, it will print a line for every read in the data set, which will take a while.
 One way to print just a few lines is by [piping](./pipes.md) the output to a command called ```head```, *e.g.*, ```samtools view foo.bam |head -50``` will display the first 50 lines in the file.
 You will most likely want to redirect samtools view to a file and parse that.

-- What is the average depth of coverage per sequenced bacterial genome, i.e., what is that average number of time each base is sequenced?
+2. What is the average depth of coverage per sequenced bacterial genome, i.e., what is that average number of time each base is sequenced?
-- There appear to be differences in error rates between last term's class and your own.
+3. There appear to be differences in error rates between last term's class and your own.
 Show whether this is the case or not.
-- A genome can be summarized by the "[k-mer spectrum](http://www.broadinstitute.org/software/allpaths-lg/blog/wp-content/uploads/2014/05/KmerSpectrumPrimer.pdf)".
+4. A genome can be summarized by the "[k-mer spectrum](http://www.broadinstitute.org/software/allpaths-lg/blog/wp-content/uploads/2014/05/KmerSpectrumPrimer.pdf)".
 Plot a kmer spectrum for your mutant and interpret it.
-- **Bonus:** re-write the analysis pipeline to use another aligner and base caller (*e.g.*, the [Stamy](http://www.well.ox.ac.uk/project-stampy) and [Platypus](http://www.well.ox.ac.uk/platypus) combo).
+5. **Bonus:** re-write the analysis pipeline to use another aligner and base caller (*e.g.*, the [Stamy](http://www.well.ox.ac.uk/project-stampy) and [Platypus](http://www.well.ox.ac.uk/platypus) combo).
 Re-run the data analysis and compare VCF files.
 Do you get the same result?